19 Years of Excellence 99% Hiring Rate

 4. Think About Cultural Meanings

-Creating design culturally means when you understand the meaning of color in different cultures as well.
+Creating design culturally means you understand the meaning of color in different cultures as well.
 For example, in western culture white color represents peace whereas in Asian culture it means mourning.

 Useful Tools for Choosing Colors